 My son called it "Dad Heaven."
-He wasn't not far wrong: my day was spent switching off among three gleaming Porsche 911s of various vintages, tearing up the countryside to reach private tours of two magnificent classic automotive collections.
+He wasn't far wrong: my day was spent switching off among three gleaming Porsche 911s of various vintages, tearing up the countryside to reach private tours of two magnificent classic automotive collections.

 But once on the road, this car warmed me right up.
 The steering turned out to be go-kart tight, communicating everything going on between the tires and the asphalt.
-Once I figured out the clutch, the whole package seamlessly blended into a giddy montage of nimble cornering and torquey power on tap.
+I slowly figured out the clutch, and the whole package seamlessly blended into a giddy montage of nimble cornering and torquey power.
 The flat 6 screamed happily as I raced up through the gears.
 The snug bucket seat held me fast, secure and comfy as I tossed the car vigorously into turns.
 Going fast felt like going fast.
 The SC was peppy and light on its feet, like a retired hoofer whose inner vitality and skill are apparent only when the music starts and the dance floor beckons.
 It felt old-school: simple, pure, even slightly underpowered, but surely not old.

 It was like sex and I had to bite my tongue to keep from actually moaning as my body fell into the thrum of the vibrating vehicle.
 Everything fit, everything was in tune and in sync.
 I swooned.
 The car and I were one.

 I didn't want to drive the last car, a stunning metallic red 2008 Carrera S. It was so modern, so plush.
-Bose symphony sound, satellite navigation screen, 12-way power seats.
+Bose symphony sound, satellite nav, 12-way power seats.
 I knew it would be like driving any new luxury car, but with Porsche capabilities: 160 miles per hour, corner on rails, stop on a dime ...

-With the '78 SC and the '89 Turbo, driving well required work, and practice practice practice.
-Attention must be paid not to pop the clutch or jab the brakes or select the wrong gear ... or oversteer and send the heavy back end around to the front.
-Not so in the 2008 Carrera.
+With the '78 SC and the '89 Turbo, driving well required work, concentration, and practice practice practice.
+Attention must be paid not to pop the clutch or jab the brakes or select the wrong gear— or oversteer and send the heavy back end around to the front.
+Not so in the '08 Carrera.
 This car did all the heavy lifting for me.
 I just pointed it, snick-snicked into gear and WENT.
-Whereas the '89 Turbo became almost overwhelming with its force-fed 278 horsepower, this normally-aspirated descendant possessed 325hp but behaved itself.
+Whereas the Turbo became almost overwhelming with its force-fed 278 horsepower, this normally-aspirated descendant possessed 325hp but behaved itself.
 It was affable, imperturbable.
 Limited-slip differential technology, wider & stickier tires, computer-assisted throttle controls added up to a safer, and better, sports car.
 Even a novice could look like a champ in this car.

 Drifting to Fifty | Random unrelated nugget of the week